xmrsmoothx/Python-world-gen/README.md

 # Python-world-gen
-A shitty python worldgen project.
+A crazy python worldgen toy.

-Allegedly, this allows the user to satisfy dependencies and run the program!
+Allegedly, this allows the user to satisfy dependencies and run the program:

 >virtualenv venv -p python3
 >source venv/bin/activate